 Sales of a substantial number of shares of the Company's Common Stock in the public market could occur at any time.
 If the Company's stockholders sell, or the market perceives that the Company's stockholders intend to sell, substantial amounts of the Company's Common Stock in the public market, the market price of the Company's Common Stock could decline.
 The Sponsor (as defined below) has distributed to its members 850,000 shares of Common Stock and 283,333 warrants that it paid in the aggregate \$8,500,000 to purchase (or \$10 for a unit of one share and one-third warrant).
 In addition, for the 8,702,000 shares of Common Stock that are still held by our Sponsor, it paid the nominal price of approximately \$0.003 per share for such shares of Common Stock.
-The Company's Common Stock.
-As a result of these nominal prices (even factoring in the price paid for the securities already distributed to its members) compared with the market prices of our Common Stock, and Warrants, the Sponsor, or each of its members upon distribution, is likely to earn a positive return on its investment even if other holders of shares of Common Stock, including our public stockholders, experience a negative return on their investment in the Company's securities.
+The Common Stock still held and not yet distributed by the Sponsor to its members represent approximately 6.9% of the total outstanding shares of the Company's Common Stock.
+As a result of these nominal prices (even factoring in the price paid for the securities already distributed to its members) compared with the market prices of our Common Stock and Warrants, the Sponsor, or each of its members upon distribution, is likely to earn a positive return on its investment even if other holders of shares of Common Stock, including our public stockholders, experience a negative return on their investment in the Company's securities.
 As a result, certain of the selling stockholders may be incentivized to sell its securities when others are not.

 Further, the market price of our Common Stock could decline as a result of the perception that such sales could occur, including in connection with the shares offered hereby.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and price that we deem appropriate.
 Our Common Stock has a relatively small public float.
 As a result, sales of substantial amounts of shares of our Common Stock, or even the potential for such sales, may materially and adversely affect prevailing market prices for our common stock.
 In the future, we may also issue securities in connection with investments or acquisitions.
 The amount of Common Stock issued in connection with an investment or acquisition could constitute a material portion of our then-outstanding Common Stock.
-Any issuance of additional securities in connection with investments or acquisitions may result in additional dilution to our stockholders.
+Any issuance of additional securities in connection with investments.